paengski13/omnipay-multicards/README.md

 * Create a purchase
 * Refunding a purchase
+* Voiding a purchase

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.
 There are also examples in the class API documentation.

 ### Quirks

 There is no createCard message in this gateway.
-Token purchases are not supported.

-Voids are not supported, only refunds are supported.
+Tokens are supported by calling getCardReference() on a purchase result.

 Required fields when making a purchase include: